-Make sure your microphone is securely connected to your computer if it isn’t functioning.
+Make sure your microphone is securely connected to your input computer if it isn’t functioning or disabled.
 It may look fine, but it might not be working.
-To ensure a secure connection, pull out the cable.
+To ensure a secure input connection, pull out the cable.

-Output audio jacks tend to be green, while mic input jacks can often be pink.
+Output audio jacks tend to be green, while microphone input jacks can often be pink.
 Sometimes they are the same dull color.

 Some microphones might have mute switches.
-We’ve seen headsets for PC audio that have mute microphone buttons on the cables.
-If the microphone has a mute button, it won’t function.
+We’ve seen headsets for PC or laptop audio and video that have mute microphone buttons on the cables desktop.
+If the microphone has a muted button on the desktop, it won’t function.

 Restore Your System Using Restore Points